o3de/o3de.org/content/docs/user-guide/gems/reference/input/virtual-gamepad.md

 You can enable the virtual gamepad for runtime by creating instructions that loads the virtual gamepad UI canvas.
 You can do this with C++, Lua, or Script Canvas.
 For more information, see UICanvasManager and UICanvasComponent.

-The following example Lua script displays a virtual gamepad UI canvas if touch screen support is detected\.
+The following example Lua script displays a virtual gamepad UI canvas if touch screen support is detected.

 ```lua
 local touchDevice =